jawj/zapatos-docs/src/index.md

 This generates an efficient three-table `LATERAL JOIN` that returns a nested JSON structure directly from the database.
 Every nested element is again fully and automatically typed.

-_Once again, the code above is in a Monaco (VS Code) editor, so you can play with it and and check that._
+_Again, you can click 'Explore types' above to open the code in an embedded Monaco (VS Code) editor, so you can check those typings for yourself._

 We can of course extend this to deeper nesting (e.g. query each author, with their books, with their tags); to self-joins (of a table with itself, e.g. employees to their managers in the same `employees` table); and to joins on relationships other than foreign keys (e.g. joining the nearest _N_ somethings using the PostGIS `<->` distance operator).